Risk management for venture capital firms

 • Are the targeted customers known to buy from startups?

 Operational risks involve everything related to a company’s operations.
-This risk category includes the motivation of the founding team, the startup’s overall capabilities, the company’s business model, and everything else related to the people running the company.
+This could include the motivation of the founding team, the startup’s overall capabilities, supply chain management, the company’s business model, and everything else related to the people and systems involved in running the company.

 For VCs, operational risks are a key indicator of whether an investment could see a profitable return.
-For example, an incomplete management team or a startup with management that lacks focus and experience can be a major red flag.
-In a nutshell, operational risks come down to assessing the startup’s management and whether the team has the capability of growing the business and making it profitable.
+An incomplete management team or a startup with management that lacks focus and experience is a major red flag.
+In a nutshell, operational risks come down to assessing the startup’s management and whether the team has the ability to grow the business and make it profitable.

 Examples of questions that VCs often ask when assessing a startup’s operational risk include: